mwyant/LAT/README.md

 - If model loading fails or runs out of memory, check container logs and adjust GPU memory / attention context.
 - The "gpus: all" setting requires Docker Desktop GPU support enabled; there's no need to install legacy nvidia-docker on Windows.

+ADMIN NOTE: None of this is accurate at this time.